baoqger/chrisbao/source/_posts/understand-more-aws-service-by-negative-cases.md

 ##### AWS S3 Buckets Tier-1 requests

 As mentioned above, the `media converter` service splits videos into frames, and the `defect detector` service loads and analyzes the frames later.
 So in the original architect, the frame images are stored in the Amazon S3 bucket.
-As the [original post](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) mentioned "Defect detectors then download images and processed it concurrently using AWS Lambda.
+As the [original post](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) mentioned "Defect detectors then download images and processed them concurrently using AWS Lambda.
 However, **the high number of Tier-1 calls** to the S3 bucket was expensive."

 So the second bottleneck is also a cost issue.
 But what is a `Tier-1 call` or request in the context of AWS S3?